azeltov/adf-dataflow-workshop/docs/01-provision-resources.md

 ### 2.0.
 Provision a storage account (v2, hot tier, with HNS enabled) in your Azure subscription

+Go to the resource group and click on "Add"
 ![SA-1](00-images/01-storage-1.png)

 <hr>

+Look for storage account
 ![SA-2](00-images/01-storage-2.png)

 <hr>

+Fill in the details
 ![SA-3](00-images/01-storage-3.png)

 <hr>

+Fill in the details
 ![SA-4](00-images/01-storage-4.png)

 <hr>

+Fill in the details
 ![SA-5](00-images/01-storage-5.png)

 <hr>